 This 9 km walk includes two paper roads with impressive perspectives down the valley.
 It has a steep start, fences to cross and stock to avoid.
 I also had to adjust my route as it became overgrown.
 If that’s not for you then try the Campbells Road stretch from Pine Hill to the reserve and back – and you’ll get to enjoy the best views twice!
 Otherwise, do your own checking in advance in case things have changed.

 My favourite part of this walk was where Campbells Road becomes a paper road.
 After going through a gate (and a quick check that I was sticking to the right line / middle track) the route became a lush grassy farm track fenced off from the sloping lower paddocks and sheep.
 The views back down the valley to the harbour and city were spectacular, and the sun was starting to break through the cloud!
+Please be respectful of the adjacent land owners farm land – leave gates as you find then, avoid startling stock (stay away during lambing), etc.

 The maps I’ve seen suggested the track followed the contours of the slope, slightly to the left, to join up with the Mount Cargill walking track.
 I couldn’t find that route so followed the fence line down the hill until I could just about make out a way through to one of the mountain bike tracks, which in turn joined up with the walking track.
 If you’re not comfortable bush bashing or following the fence line, then you could always do the return walk back along Campbells Road instead – I just wanted to do a loop!
 Note that there were signs of possum control along the edges of Mount Cargill reserve.
 Probably quite old, but be careful all the same.